Checkbox Group: Use Cases

 </lion-checkbox-group>

-can have another checkbox-indeterminate
+The checkbox-indeterminate can have another checkbox-indeterminate as a child.

 <lion-checkbox-group name="scientists[]" label="Favorite scientists">